 3. Vintage Ironing Board

 I waited 9 months after marriage to purchase an ironing board.
 Yes, it’s sad and yes, I found this one in month ten.
-So if anyone is looking for an ironing board from Target, we now have one for sale or lease.
+You can click here to see the best ironing board we found.
+Also if anyone is looking for an ironing board from Target, we now have one for sale or lease.

 4. Sewing books

 I didn’t actually purchase these since I have a cabinet full at home, but aren’t they perfect?
 I imagined myself as a housewife in the 50’s as I flipped through to learn how to darn my husband’s socks and make cloth napkins.
 And then I realized I’m really not that different except that I lack the clothing and hair.
 Me and little Betty Draper- one and the same.